How to become a lawyer in the UK

 It’s worth noting that there has always been a third path to becoming a lawyer through the Chartered Institute of Legal Executives (CILEX) and this is becoming increasingly popular.
 This route to gaining professional qualifications in law has the benefit of allowing students to earn while they learn, reducing the cost of training.

-CILEX launched its new CILEX Professional Qualification (CPQ) in 2021.
+CILEX launched its CILEX Professional Qualification (CPQ) in 2021.
 It is divided into three stages: CPQ Foundation (after which you become a CILEX Paralegal); CPQ Advanced (after which you become a CILEX Advanced Paralegal); and CPQ Professional (after which you become a CILEX Lawyer).
 If you have a law degree or equivalent, you can start on stage two – CPQ Advanced.
 To complete the CPQ, you will also need to complete qualifying employment that meets the professional experience requirement specified by CILEX.
 If you want to qualify as a solicitor, paralegal experience counts towards the qualifying work experience required to pass the SQE.

-Specific degree subjects can be particularly useful in certain areas of law: for example, languages can be of help for those working across jurisdictions; science degrees are useful in intellectual property law; and a numerical background will give you a head start in areas such as tax and personal injury, which can involve complicated calculations.
+University students don’t need to have studied law to qualify as a solicitor or barrister.
+In fact, specific degree subjects can be particularly useful in certain areas of law: for example, languages can be of help for those working across jurisdictions; science degrees are useful in intellectual property law; and a numerical background will give you a head start in areas such as tax and personal injury, which can involve complicated calculations.

 ‘Non-law graduates undoubtedly bring a different perspective to a firm – our broad client base means there are very few backgrounds not relevant to a role at this law firm,’ says Lydia Block, graduate talent manager at Taylor Wessing.
 ‘Our client base within life sciences ranges from small biotech companies to global pharmaceutical giants – clients appreciate lawyers who are able adapt to changing environments, and who utilise their finely-honed critical and evaluative thinking skills in order to meet their needs.’

 It is typical for law students to apply for training contracts (likely to be the most common form of SQE qualifying work experience) in their second year, while non-law students apply in their final year.
-However, the timetable isn’t quite as fixed as it was, so while you should check out our application timeline below, you might find that some law firms have opportunities at other times of year or specifically for LPC students or career changers.
+However, the timetable isn’t quite as fixed as it was, so, while you should check out our application timeline below, you might find that some law firms have opportunities at other times of year or specifically for postgraduate students or career changers.